RenatoBrittoAraujo/wpp_analyser/README.md

 # WhatsApp Analyzer

+*SPAGHETTI WARNING*: the code right ahead is the abomination I have spawned to learn some python, don't stare for too long.
+You have been warned

 Turns WhatsApp conversations into pandas dataframes, display statistics about it and also includes some ML to predict who is more likely to say a certain phrases in a conversation.

 Guide